geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Where scarlet flowers mid verdant foliage glow,

-And dusky fibres seem to twine below ;
+And dusky fibres seem to twine below;

 Mid azure tufts and blossoms silvery white,

-Where purple fruits the wondring eye invite ;
+Where purple fruits the wondring eye invite;

 Soon shall soft moss, and grass, and herbs extend,

-On coral rocks the lofty trees ascend ;
+On coral rocks the lofty trees ascend;

 The beasts shall roam, the birds their nests shall frame,

-And man at last his new dominion claim :
+And man at last his new dominion claim: